Gopi Krishna (yogi): Career

-Additional Information

 He chose the path of yoga due to his circumstances.
 His father renounced the world to lead a religious life leaving his twenty-eight-year-old mother with the responsibility of raising him and his two sisters.
 His mother now pinned all her hopes for success on her only son.
 Pandit Gopi Krishna was also a good freestyle wrestler and it is well known that he beat many a good wrestler.
 People who knew him well mention that he had the capability to be a world class wrestler, however, he spent most of his energy on intellectual pursuits.

 But he failed to pass the examination to enter college, and he now took a lowly job and established his family.
 He also started on a discipline of meditation to discover who he was.
-After having been engaged in this for many years, he had his first Kundalini experience at the age of 34, which he describes thus in his autobiography:
+After having been engaged in this for many years, he had his first kundalini experience at the age of 34, which he describes thus in his autobiography.

-Suddenly, with a roar like that of a waterfall, I felt a stream of liquid light entering my brain through the spinal cord.

-Entirely unprepared for such a development, I was completely taken by surprise; but regaining my self-control, keeping my mind on the point of concentration.
-The illumination grew brighter and brighter, the roaring louder, I experienced a rocking sensation and then felt myself slipping out of my body, entirely enveloped in a halo of light.
-It is impossible to describe the experience accurately.
-I felt the point of consciousness that was myself growing wider surrounded by waves of light.
-It grew wider and wider, spreading outward while the body, normally the immediate object of its perception, appeared to have receded into the distance until I became entirely unconscious of it.
-I was now all consciousness without any outline, without any idea of corporeal appendage, without any feeling or sensation coming from the senses, immersed in a sea of light simultaneously conscious and aware at every point, spread out, as it were, in all directions without any barrier or material obstruction.
-I was no longer myself, or to be more accurate, no longer as I knew myself to be, a small point of awareness confined to a body, but instead was a vast circle of consciousness in which the body was but a point, bathed in light and in a state of exultation and happiness impossible to describe.